Mr-Jack-Tung/JARVIS-Chatbot-a-simple-RAG-with-PDF-files/README.md

 ### Features
 - support 30 multi-languages
+- supports long contexts of up to 128K tokens and can generate up to 8K tokens.
 - upload in any language PDF files and response with user language ^^
 - unlimit upload files to vector database
 - support PDF, DOCX, TXT, MD, MDX files